Things To See & Do

 As well as the “Mainland”, visits to other islands are a must, including Unst – the most northerly populated island in the British Isles.
 The Muckle Flugga Lighthouse lies at the tip of the island, and the only thing that lies between here and the North Pole is the tiny rocky outcrop of Out Stack.

 In a place full of prime bird-watching locations, the island of Noss is one of the most spectacular, and is a dramatic sight.
-Sumburgh Head in the south mainland is a renowned puffin-watching location from April util the end of July; remote Fair Isle, now owned by the National Trust for Scotland, has an internationally renowned Bird Observatory (where crime writer Ann Cleeves once worked).
-Fair Isle also has Special Protection Area status for its diversity and density of seabird populations.
+Sumburgh Head in the south mainland is a renowned puffin-watching location from April until the end of July; remote Fair Isle, now owned by the National Trust for Scotland, has Special Protection Area status for its diversity and density of seabird populations.
 On Shetland you are guaranteed to see seals all year round.
 Otters are a little trickier to spot, but with some patience there is a good chance; just watch out for them crossing the road.
 Occasionally Orcas, dolphins and harbour porpoise make an appearance off-shore.

 Shopping in Lerwick will offer up a great range of local arts and crafts, including the famous hand-knitted textiles, home-made soaps and beautiful hand-crafted jewellery, such as the famous Shetland Jewellery.